 - Disney Springs to Hollywood Studios (via Boardwalk Resort)

 - Disney Springs to Animal Kingdom (via Animal Kingdom Lodge)

-“I saw a reservation time available to Cinderella’s Royal Table, but who makes reservations anymore?”
+“I saw a reservation time available to Be Our Guest, but who makes reservations anymore?”

 Related Article – Top Ten Disney Advance Dining Reservations to get ASAP

 “My kids want to buy it…

 Ok, let’s be smart about this.
 Kids are going to want everything at Disney!

 How do I know this?
 Because I WANT EVERYTHING AT DISNEY;)